JCSDA/jedi-docs/docs/jedi-components/ioda/interface.rst

    Schematic view of the IODA in-memory represention

-Central to this scheme are the 2D arrays holding the osbervation data quantities (ObsValue, ObsError, H(x) in :numref:`ioda-inmem-schematic`).
+Central to this scheme are the 2D arrays holding the osbervation data quantities (ObsValue, ObsError, HofX in :numref:`ioda-inmem-schematic`).

 .. warning::
    The IODA interfaces are newly formed and under much development at the time of the writing of this documentation, and as such are subject to change.